Who We Are

 When you learn with us, you practice Spanish; but together we foster financial empowerment by enabling access to global economies in communities that were–until recently–off the grid.

 We develop personalized and hands-on curriculums in partnership with professors at Georgetown University and NGOs on the ground.
-But our commitment to caring for the individual and finding roots in the community does not there.
+But our commitment to caring for the individual and finding roots in the community does not end there.
 We facilitate paid training programs for Olas moms to further their professional and personal development.
 We use our online platforms to create culture exchange and meaningful dialogue.

 We are the heart of language learning.